4strodev/owl-docs/content/basics/templates/_index.en.md

 {{% /notice%}}

 - #### .owlignore
-While owl is copying files inside the root project folder may you want to avoid copy some files from template.
+While owl is copying files inside the project folder may you want to avoid copy some files from template.
 In this file you will save the files and folders that you don't want to copy.

-**Ejemplo**
+**Example**
 ```
 .git/
 *.sh # glob regex